AriJalk/dotnet-excel-grouper/README.md

 ### 🧠 Background & Motivation

-ExcelGrouper was built in a few days — the core functionality came together in a single focused, followed by a couple of days of some polishing and testing.
+ExcelGrouper was built in a few days — the core functionality came together in a single focused day, followed by a couple of days of some polishing and testing.

 It was created to solve a real-world need where Excel’s built-in tools couldn’t perform fast, rough grouping of rows based on numeric similarity across multiple columns.
 Rather than rely on complex formulas or tedious manual work, this tool automates the process and delivers results in seconds.